Layer 2 & private networks

 Representation of a Private Network where Server 1 and Server 2 can communicate through VLAN 123.

 The first step is to create a Virtual Network — commonly referred to as VLAN.
-You can do that from the dashboard or through the virtual networks endpoint.
+You can do that from the dashboard or through the virtual networks API.

-1. On your dashboard, click on the Networking menu, then on Layer 2.
+1. On your dashboard, select a project and click on Networking → Private networks menu.

 2. Click on Create VLAN on the top-right section of the page.
-Choose the region and add a description to your VLAN.
+Choose the location and add a description.
 The description is only used to help you identify what the VLAN is used for.

-After a virtual network is created, you have to assign at least two servers to it to allow for the server's private IPs to communicate with each other.
+After creating the VLAN, assign at least two servers to allow the server's private IPs to communicate.

 1. Go to the Virtual Network you created and click on Assign.